-The Plan has committed a total of £28.4m to SAIF, which represented around 10% of the Plan's total assets (as at the most recent commitment date), to be drawn from the Bond portfolio as and when BlackRock identifies investment opportunities.
+The Plan has committed a total of £24.6m to SAIF, which represented around 10% of the Plan's total assets (as at the most recent commitment date), to be drawn from the Bond portfolio as and when BlackRock identifies investment opportunities.

-The Plan has also committed £22.5m to PSC4, which represented around 10% of the Plan's total assets (as at the most recent commitment date), to be drawn as and when Permira identifies investment opportunities.
+The Plan has also committed £20.3m to PSC4, which represented around 10% of the Plan's total assets (as at the most recent commitment date), to be drawn as and when Permira identifies investment opportunities.
+As this is a closed ended fund with a finite life, the allocation will fall to zero over time.

-The Plan has also committed £34.7m to PCS5 in order to increase the allocation to Permira to 12.5% as PCS4 starts to return capital.
+The Plan has also committed £23.1m to PCS5 in order to help maintain this 10% allocation to Permira as PCS4 starts to return capital.
 This will be drawn as and when Permira identifies investment opportunities.
+As this is a closed ended fund with a finite life, the allocation will fall to zero over time.